ehjjjj/h8/README.md

 This function will print the boolean array with length(len) in the following format: <br>
 * Print the index if its corresponding value in the array is true, Otherwise print X instead.
 For instance, If the array is of length
    4, and it has values of true(index=0),false(index=1),true(index=2),false(index=3). // the output should look like this: `0,X,2,X`  </br>
 * There should be no extra comma at the end nor at the beginning.
-For example, `,0,X,2,X` or `0,X,2,X,` formats are both wrong.
-Doing so will get you zero for this function.
-So, please be careful.  </br>
+For example, `,0,X,2,X` or `0,X,2,X,` formats are both wrong. </br>
 * Make sure that there is a new line at the end of the output.

+`NOTE: Violating this format will get you zero for this function`

 # Testing your code
 Following are the files we provide: